xBeatrice/LogicEstate-Frontend/README.md

-# 🏡  LogicEstate - Real Estate Platform
+# 🏡  LogicEstate - Frontend

 Welcome to LogicEstate, a comprehensive real estate platform built with React and Material-UI for the frontend.
 This application provides users with the ability to explore and filter properties, view statistics through interactive charts, and utilize Google Maps integration to visualize property locations.